CZ-NIC/yangson/docs/xpath.rst

 The module defines the following classes:

 * :class:`XPathParser`: Recursive-descent parser for XPath expressions.

-The module also defines the following exceptions:

-* :exc:`InvalidXPath`: An XPath expression is invalid.
-* :exc:`NotSupported`: An XPath 1.0 feature isn't supported.

 .. class:: XPathParser(text: str, sctx: SchemaContext) -> Expr